-Investment Properties increased by 11% and and Property and Equipment decreased by 1% due to acquisition of land for future development, opening of three new malls, namely Robinsons Place Pangasinan, Robinsons Place Palawan and Robinsons Magnolia.
+Investment Properties and Property and Equipment increased by 11% and 6%, respectively, due to acquisition of land for future development, opening of three new malls, namely Robinsons Place Pangasinan, Robinsons Place Palawan and Robinsons Magnolia.
 It also completed the redevelopment of Robinsons Metro East and the expansion of its malls in Bacolod and Tacloban.
 Under the Hotels division, four new Go Hotels were opened in fiscal year 2012 in Palawan, Dumaguete, Tacloban and Bacolod.
 Ongoing construction at Robinsons Maxilom, Robinsons Malolos, Robinsons Butuan, Robinsons Roxas, and Robinsons Place Iloilo expansion also contributed to the increase.

-Accounts Payable and Accrued Expenses increased by 16% due to increase in level of capital expenditures.
+Accounts Payable and Accrued Expenses increased by 11% due to increase in level of capital expenditures.
 Loans Payable decreased due to payment of P3 billion bonds that matured in May 2012.
+Deposits and Other liabilities went up by 2% to P6.05 billion due to higher level of deposits from lessees of newly opened malls and higher deposits from real estate buyers.

-Stockholder's Equity as of September 30, 2012 stood at P46.28 billion, up by 19% from P38.78 billion last year due to the earnings during the year of P4.24 billion and collection of subscriptions receivable of P4.77 billion in October 2011 net of payment of dividends of P1.47 billion.
+Stockholder's Equity as of September 30, 2012 stood at P46.34 billion, up by 19% from P38.81 billion last year due to the earnings during the year of P4.24 billion and collection of subscriptions receivable of P4.77 billion in October 2011 net of payment of dividends of P1.47 billion.